VanguardLab/Guardian/README.md

-# Guardian is a reinforced case design intended to support software solutions for the Raspberry Pi
+# Guardian is a reinforced case design for the Raspberry Pi